 Armpit sweat is something that everyone has encountered.
 After all, it’s a natural body function.
 However, when the sweat becomes excessive, it may start to adversely affect your life.
 It can lead to social anxieties, create problems at work, and increase your apparel costs.
 Medical solutions for axillary hyperhidrosis (or excessive underarm sweating) are available.
 But what if you want to know how to stop sweating underarms naturally?

 In this article, we highlight 9 home remedies for underarm sweating.
 Many of these suggestions are simple lifestyle hacks or treatments you can make at home.
+We've put together an Amazon list of sweat-proof essentials if you want to purchase them there.
 Keep reading to find out how to stop sweating underarms naturally.

 Baking soda and cornstarch are great home remedies for underarm sweating and they also help fight body odors.
 To make an antiperspirant, combine 5 tablespoons of cornstarch, 3 tablespoons of baking soda, 6 tablespoons of shea butter and a drop or two of your favorite essential oils (optional).
 Mix the ingredients in a large bowl with a hand mixer until the mixture creams.
 Apply to your armpits with your fingers.
 You can store the mix in a large, lidded jar.